What makes anti-aging creams dangerous during pregnancy?

 Anti-aging creams are included on the list of beauty treatments that are considered unsafe to use during pregnancy.
-This is because of the fact that most anti-aging creams include high doses of vitamin A. Clinical studies have linked high doses of vitamin A with birth defects.
+This is because most anti-aging creams include high doses of vitamin A. Clinical studies have linked high doses of vitamin A with birth defects.
 While absorption through the skin may decrease the amount of vitamin A entering the bloodstream, there is still a huge risk for vitamin A toxicity.

 According to the Boston University School of Medicine, women who reported an intake of 10,000 IUs of vitamin A or more while pregnant were at an increased risk of fetal neural tube defects.
-Specific defects noted in the study included defects of the head, nervous system, thymus, face and heart.
+Specific defects noted in the study included defects of the head, nervous system, thymus, face, and heart.
 The development of a cleft palate in utero may also be associated with high intakes of vitamin A.

 Anti-aging creams include creams created to reduce fine lines and wrinkles.
-Common names for vitamin A include: Oleovitamin A, 3-Dehydroretinol, Retinol, Retinoids, Retinol Acetate, Retinol Palmitate, Retinyl Palmitate, Retinyl Acetate and Vitamin A Palmitate.
+Common names for vitamin A include: Oleovitamin A, 3-Dehydroretinol, Retinol, Retinoids, Retinol Acetate, Retinol Palmitate, Retinyl Palmitate, Retinyl Acetate, and Vitamin A Palmitate.
 When choosing any facial lotion, body cream, or skin treatment, it is important to read the ingredient label and note any sources of vitamin A. Some products will list vitamin A by more than one name, which means the anti-aging cream includes multiple sources of the vitamin.